Bodega, California: Education

 The school districts are Harmony Union School District and West Sonoma County Union High School District.

 There is an elementary school in the nearby village of Bodega Bay but no educational facilities in Bodega itself.

 Infrastructure

 Transportation

 The main road through town is Bodega Highway, which runs east to Freestone and Sebastopol and south to State Route 1 less than 1 mi away.
 State Route 1 provides access to the neighboring towns of Bodega Bay and Valley Ford.

 The Mendocino Transit Authority provides bus service to Bodega.
 Routes 75 and 95 stop at Bodega two times a day.
 An eastbound one at 10:25 am, and the same one returning westbound at 4:55 pm.

-Notable residents
+Notable person

 Thomas Oliver Boggs was a resident for a brief period in Bodega, before leaving for New Mexico, where he witnessed the burial of Kit Carson.
 Boggs' papers are held in the collection of the Bancroft Library.